jzraiti/Code_Examples_2021/README.md

 # Code_Examples_2021
-Assorted code projects from 2021
+Assorted code projects from 2021 by Jason Raiti

 ## PCA_Faces_Github
 Use Principal Component Analysis to conduct facial recognition.